DevNambi/blog-drafts/000 - summit learning.md

 * Comparing speaker ratings with the scores given to abstracts to see how well session selection is doing.
 Let's provide data about the [Speaker 47](LINKME) problem.
 * Adding topic and content analysis to look for patterns by session topic
 * Investigating data-driven ways for the PASS community to build and identify upcoming speakers (*cough* SQL Saturdays *cough*)
 * Investigating how to better gather feedback during sessions.
-The ~16% feedback rate isn't very good.
+The ~16% (VALIDATE) feedback rate isn't very good.
+* Use the information about popularity vs. time to better allocate sessions, and to figure what potential changes could be made to the schedule.

 #### Keep Going